TNolan01/tommy1/README.md

 <br>

-Deployment of this project is carried out with Heroku, https://www.heroku.com.
+Deployment of this project was carried out with Heroku, https://www.heroku.com.
 The deployment procedure is a follows.
 <ol>
 <li>Log in to Heroku, creating a new account if you are not a current user.</li>
 <li>Click on the 'New' button in the top right corner and from the drop-down menu select 'Create new app'.</li>